xi/apca-introduction/README.md

 Currently both APCA and the future WCAG&nbsp;3.0 are in active development.
 At the time of this writing, neither is officially recommended by the W3C.

-APCA is also being developed independently for other standards and guidelines,
+APCA is also being developed independently for other standards and guidelines beyond web content.

 ## Evaluating APCA

 Evaluating a contrast algorithm is fairly straight forward as far as determining perceptual uniformity, or in other words, efficacy in terms of the predicted, relative amount of contrast across the visual range.
-This is because as all sighted users have similarly _shaped_ contrast sensitivity curves when it comes to achromatic luminance, and luminance is the key for readability.
+This is because  all sighted users have similarly *shaped* contrast sensitivity curves when it comes to achromatic luminance (literally, the colorless black to white range of lightness).

+Luminance is the measure of light coming from the display, and perceived lightness is how a human judges the lightness or brightness, in the context of the surrounding environment.
+Luminance is processed by the human vision system in a manner that makes it critical for readability.

-On the other hand, the _thresholds_ chosen for guidelines—i.e., how much contrast does a given element need—is more complicated.
+On the other hand, the *thresholds* chosen for guidelines—i.e., how much contrast does a given element need—is more complicated.
 All sighted users have substantial contrast needs for best readability.
 Some users have impairments that cause a reduced contrast sensitivity, and those users need higher contrasts in general.
-But other users may be over sensitive to high contrasts, and themselves then need lower contrasts overall.
+But other users may be over-sensitive to high contrasts, and they then need lower contrasts overall.

 ## More

-For a deeper dive, start with [_"Why APCA"_](https://git.apcacontrast.com/documentation/WhyAPCA) and the documentation [_README_](https://git.apcacontrast.com/documentation/README) and the more in depth [link catalog.](https://git.myndex.com)
+For a deeper dive, start with [_"Why APCA"_](https://git.apcacontrast.com/documentation/WhyAPCA) and the documentation [_README_](https://git.apcacontrast.com/documentation/README) and the more in depth [link catalog](https://git.myndex.com) of related resources.